This detailed guide provides step-by-step instructions with screenshots on how to install Linux on Chromebook.

 - Use keys Ctrl+Alt+Shift+Back and Ctrl+Alt+Shift+Forward to switch between Chrome OS and Ubuntu

-- If you have ARM Chromebook, several Linux applications might not work
+- If you have an ARM Chromebook, several Linux applications might not work

-While it hardly takes 1.5 GB in installing Ubuntu, it may happen that with more and more software installation, Ubuntu starts taking more space.
-Free space could be certainly an issue specially if you have 16GB Chromebook.
+While it barely takes 1.5 GB to install Ubuntu, it may happen that, with more and more software installation, Ubuntu starts taking up more space.
+Free space could certainly become an issue, especially if you have a 16GB Chromebook.

-Of course, you can have reasons other than space for removing Ubuntu from the Chromebook.
+Of course, you may have reasons other than space concerns for removing Ubuntu from the Chromebook.

-To get rid of Ubuntu (installed using crouton) from Chromebook, do the following:
+To remove Ubuntu (installed using crouton) from a Chromebook, do the following: